finn-no/node-docker/README.md

 - Automatically install dependencies using `yarn` or `npm`, depending on which lockfile is present
 - Provide ready-to-use `onbuild` versions which handle most of what you'll need for the image to be built (see below)
 - Install [`dumb-init`](https://github.com/Yelp/dumb-init) which fixes some issues with signal forwarding
+- Inject secrets from the file system into the environment (more below)

 ## Usage